siemens/cmp-test-suite/readme.md

 the emphasis on replicability - a test report is sufficient for someone to understand exactly what was transmitted to the server and how the responses were processed.

-These instructions assume a Linux-based System, but it is designed to be used with other platforms as well.
+These instructions assume a linux-based system, but it is designed to be used with other platforms as well.
 Occasionally some additional Windows commands are provided.
 Skills used here are:
 - Basic use of git
 - Basic understanding of choosen operating system